 , here are 10 images of our best-loved canine companions.

 1. Labrador Retriever

 Independent, intelligent, loyal, and only aggressive when they need be, the Labrador retriever is a sporting breed whose dense, short, water-repellent fur coat helps in the hunt for birds and other small game.
 There are two types: the laid-back, stocky English Lab and the tall and lanky American Lab.
 They can be very sociable and active — they need daily exercise, such as their favorite activity, swimming — and are considered good around children.
-Above we see a black and yellow lab — they also come in chocolate brown and a rare silver or gray color.
+Above we see a black and yellow lab — they also come in chocolate brown.

 2. German Shepherd

 Classified as both a herding and working dog, the iconic German shepherd is alert, intelligent, loyal, and great at catching Frisbees.

 The most wildly popular movie star of the 1920s was a German shepherd allegedly found as a puppy by American pilot Lee Duncan during World War I in a bombed-out kennel in occupied France.
 Named Rin Tin Tin, his first film in a starring role, "Where the North Begins" (1923), saved Warner Bros. studio from bankruptcy and rocketed screenwriter Darryl F. Zanuck to a career as a major film producer.
 Embarrassed that a dog had received the most votes for Best Actor at the first Academy Award competition in 1929, the Academy removed Rin Tin Tin from competition and instead awarded the Oscar to German actor Emil Jannings.

 A sporting breed that’s alert, intelligent, and relatively quiet, the golden retriever is a favorite among hunters who leverage the dog’s love of water to send them out and retrieve shot waterfowl and upland game birds without damaging them.